Boko Haram destroys 73 houses, 28 shops in Borno villages – The Sun Nigeria

 Boko Haram raided Borri, Wanori and Kaleri-Abdule villages in Konduga Local Government, some 25 Kilometres to Maiduguri on Thursday night, leaving woes and pains at its trail, residents said.

-State Emergency Management Agency (SEMA), Executive chairman, Hajiya Yabawa Kolo while briefing the state governor, Babagana Zulum during an assessment visit to the villages on Saturday said the insurgents struck at about 8pm last Thursday and set fire on hours and shops.
+State Emergency Management Agency (SEMA), Executive Chairman, Hajiya Yabawa Kolo while briefing the state governor, Babagana Zulum during an assessment visit to the villages on Saturday said the insurgents struck at about 8pm last Thursday and set fire on houses and shops.

-Gov Zulum in his reaction after assessing the damage promised that Goverment will replace the old structure burnt by the insurgents with new ones.
+Gov Zulum in his reaction after assessing the damage promised that the government will replace the old structure burnt by the insurgents with new ones.

-He expressed hope in the improvement of the security situation in the state.
-He said President Muhammadu Buhari has given assurances during his visit to the Villa earlier on Friday.
-He said the president promise was reassuring, urging the people to continue to support the Federal Government.
+He expressed hope in the improvement of the security situation in the state, saying that President Muhammadu Buhari has given assurances during his visit to the Villa earlier on Friday that security would be beefed up in the state.

-The governor also met withheld some Civilian JTF members and vigilante in the communities.
-He directed the release of two patrol vehicles to the volunteer groups to help sustain their surveillance of the area.
+The governor also met with some Civilian JTF members and vigilante in the communities, while directing the release of two patrol vehicles to the volunteer groups to help sustain surveillance in their area of operation.

 Leave a Reply